 The copy tasks will then depend on that task.

-Cleaning up dependencies
+Cleaning up Dependencies

 With the above configuration and setup: